 In the midst of the COVID-19 outbreak, no business wants to strike the wrong note with customers, employees or the public.
 Moreover, as this article about Covid 19 and the effects it has had globally makes clear, the financial repercussions of the coronavirus are going to be with us for some time, and therefore it is vital that companies put plans in place to protect their finances.
 Correspondingly, marketing may seem like an irrelevant discipline at the moment, but that’s only if it’s conducted on a purely transactional basis.
 This is no time to launch a sales pitch, but the best marketing practices are rooted in cultivating relationships.
 And a crisis is no time to check out from those relationships.
 Even in the legal sector, local SEO for law firms is helping lawyers stay connected with prospective clients, ensuring that their services are still available even during these difficult times.

 The best companies will ensure that all stakeholders feel valued and heard, and that includes current and potential customers; Incorporate weekly phone calls with VIP customers, emails providing thought leadership to a broader audience, and targeted outreach to prospective clients.
+This can be done through email newsletters or social media.
+To reach a wider audience on social media, try using Smm panel services to grow your following.
+Don’t forget your current followers though – keep them in the loop so they feel rewarded for sticking with you.
 Employees should be encouraged to reach out to their client contacts as well, ideally with an informed perspective to share.

 Rule #1: Lead with compassion